-Facebook and smartphones: New tools for psychological science researchMay 18th, 2012 in Psychology & Psychiatry /
+Facebook and smartphones: New tools for psychological science researchMay 18, 2012 in Medicine & Health / Psychology & Psychiatry

 Whether youre an iPerson who cant live without a Mac, a Facebook addict, or a gamer, you know that social media and technology say things about your personality and thought processes.
 And psychological scientists know it too theyve started researching how new media and devices both reveal and change our mental states.